 There aremore than 24,000 APIs on the web underpinning the apps we use every day.
 These APIsact like messengers, helping software applications, systems, and devices talk to one another and share data.

 APIs enable companies to build upon one another’s platforms and grow partnership ecosystems.
 In fact, your ability to build integrations (and therefore tech partnerships) is contingent upon your API documentation and availability.

 Experience is the best teacher and whether you realize it or not, you most likely already have experience interfacing with tech partnerships IRL.
 From the integrations that support your favorite product experiences, to the marketplaces that help make those integrations possible, to the plug-ins and extensions that bring ease to your workflows, tech partnerships can be spotted in the wild if you know where to look.

 An integration supports data transfer between two or more products.
 Integrations can range from a simple data connection that happens “behind the scenes” to a more complex interface and workflow that you can access and manage via one of the partner products.

-The Segment-Kissmetrics integration pushes Segment data to Kissmetrics so users can take action.
-This could include sending targeted emails to customers, triggering automated reports in Kissmetrics, or helping users analyze or segment audiences based on certain behaviors (e.g. who viewed an item vs. who abandoned a cart) or characteristics (e.g. trial users vs. customers vs. churned customers)
+The Segment-Kissmetrics integration pulls reports on cross-platform behavior for marketing analysis.
+It also sends targeted emails to customers, triggering automated reports in Kissmetrics, or helping users analyze or segment audiences based on certain behaviors (e.g. who viewed an item vs. who abandoned a cart) or characteristics (e.g. trial users vs. customers vs. churned customers).

 For example, when you abandon an online cart, Segment will capture that data along with your other interactions, and then push that information to Kissmetrics.
 From there, Kissmetrics will fire off an automated email reminding you to complete your purchase before items run out of stock.